Mossblac/Rally_Mapper/README.md

 > 8. tons of quality of life UI improvements.
 > 9. Rally Mapper Mobile

-- Considering that I had no introduction to Fyne before beginning this project, I am however pretty satisfied with how it is working at the end of my 30 day deadline.
+- Considering that I had no introduction to Fyne before beginning this project, I am however pretty satisfied with how
+it is working at the end of my 30 day deadline.
 (while still working 40hrs a week away from my computer)

-## Required to build app:
+## Required to build app

 1. Go Language: Fyne is built in Go, so you need a working Go installation.
 Version 1.17 or later is recommended.

 2. C Compiler: Fyne utilizes CGo to interact with system graphics drivers (like GLFW for desktop platforms), which necessitates a C compiler.